When I thought of Epsom salts I thought of my grandparents, until that is, Epsom salts worked wonders for me.

 When I was researching Epsom salts I discovered that people die every year from giving themselves Epsom salt enemas.
-I am putting this warning here because when I looked at the Google ads on this page a moment ago I saw that many of them spoke of the colon, and I was concerned someone might think that an Epsom salts enema was something that might be meant and might be a good idea.
+This warning is because some Google ads on this page talk about the colon.
+I’m concerned someone might jump to the conclusion that an Epsom salts enema is a good idea.
 NOT a good idea.
 Do not ever use Epsom salts in an enema, to do so is often fatal.

 Epsom salts, brown spots and numb toes

 1/11/10 – Some months ago I had a lot of stress and with it I got cold sores that did not go away when I took vitamin C, as they had always done before.
 Within a few weeks sebacious keritosis (brown spots) were no longer hard and scaly on top, but were soft as if they were growing organisms.
-I didn’t like to think about that, at all, especially since the evening news, some years ago, had carried a segment reporting that people with lots of brown spots were more likely to get cancer
+I didn’t like to think about that since evening news, some years ago, had a segment about people with lots of brown being more likely to get cancer

-From having taken a class in Reflexology and studied it, I am convinced that the bottoms of our feet reflect the whole of the rest of our body, so that massage applied to the bottoms of our feet helps the reflected parts of our body; and, soaking our feet in Epsom salts removes toxins that are affecting other parts of our body.
+A Reflexology class taught me that the bottoms of our feet reflect the whole of the rest of our body.
+This explains how massaging the bottoms of feet helps a far distant part of the body.
+I expanded that to thinking that soaking feet in Epsom salts removes toxins affecting other parts of the body.